ongres/stackgres/doc/content/en/03-tutorial/04-complete-cluster/04-backup-configuration/_index.md

 aws s3 mb s3://$S3_BACKUP_BUCKET --region $AWS_REGION
 ```

-Now we can script the creation of the above secret:
+Now we create a secret with the contents of our credentials:

 ```bash
 export CLUSTER_NAMESPACE=demo